taejoong/taejoong.github.io/content/advising/_index.md

 #### Alumni and Interns

-* Mahesh Maddhuru (M.S.
-2024, First employed at Akamai Technologies)
+* Mahesh Maddhuru (MEng.
+2024, at Akamai Technologies)

 * Protick Bhowmick (M.S.
-2023, at Yale University, interned at Cisco Thousandeyes)
+2023, at Meta and interned at Cisco Thousandeyes)

 * [Hyeonmin Lee](https://hyeonmin-lee.github.io/) (SNU Ph.D.
 2022, at UVA as a postdoc)

 * Syed Muhammad Farhan (M.S.
-2022, First employed at Amazon)
+2022, at Amazon)

 * Spencer Roth (intern 2018, at RIT)